Here is a shocking article from Church for Men blog. Please read, then read my comments below.

 Christian men, choose your wife wisely.
 She has to be a thinker.
 She has to be a fighter.
 And you have to lead her during the courtship to take Christian worldview and apologetics seriously.

-UPDATE: This survey made me think of this phone call – listen carefully to the mother’s response to her son’s atheism: “How dare you embarrass the family, what will the neighbors think?”.
+The survey above made me think of this phone call – listen carefully to the mother’s response to her son’s atheism: “How dare you embarrass the family, what will the neighbors think?”.
 Have a listen – does this response ring true to you?

 It’s all about family (and how the family is perceived in the community), and nothing about truth.
 Nothing about knowledge.